-- Parentzone Scotland provides information for parents and carers on education in Scotland. - Engaging parents and families a toolkit for practitioners. - Family Learning Framework Advice for Practitioners - The Cost of the School Day Toolkit, updated 2021 outlines the process, information, resources and practice to tackle barriers created by costs associated with school. - About Community Learning and Development (CLD) links to further information about CLD, including youth work, community-based adult learning, family learning and community development. - Community Learning and Development Planning 2021 2024 link to all 32 local authority CLD plans, developed with learners and communities. - Parental engagement | EEF (educationendowmentfoundation.org.uk)
+- Support for community learning and development (CLD) information and links to partner organisations who provide a range of resources and opportunities to support the mental Health and wellbeing of the education workforce, including support for recovery from COVID-19. - Parentzone Scotland provides information for parents and carers on education in Scotland. - Engaging parents and families a toolkit for practitioners. - Family Learning Framework Advice for Practitioners - The Cost of the School Day Toolkit, updated 2021 outlines the process, information, resources and practice to tackle barriers created by costs associated with school. - About Community Learning and Development (CLD) links to further information about CLD, including youth work, community-based adult learning, family learning and community development. - Community Learning and Development Planning 2021 2024 link to all 32 local authority CLD plans, developed with learners and communities. - Parental engagement | EEF (educationendowmentfoundation.org.uk)

-- SIMD (Scottish Index of Multiple Deprivation) link to SIMD interactive tool - Career Education Standards 3-18: Learning Resource 7 Ensuring Equality of Opportunities - YS_CostofLiving_report_2022.pdf (squarespace.com) survey results from the views of young people about how the current cost of living crisis is affecting them. - Early Years Toolkit | EEF (educationendowmentfoundation.org.uk) - Tackling Poverty Locally Directory, Glasgow Caledonian University Scotland (gcu.ac.uk) The Directory provides a searchable database of local anti-poverty initiatives from communities across Scotland and beyond.
+- SIMD (Scottish Index of Multiple Deprivation) link to SIMD interactive tool - Career Education Standards 3-18: Learning Resource 7 Ensuring Equality of Opportunities - YS CostofLiving report 2022.pdf (squarespace.com) survey results from the views of young people about how the current cost of living crisis is affecting them. - Early Years Toolkit | EEF (education endowment foundation.org.uk)